 Howard Zinn.
 Professor Emeritus, Boston University.
-While chair of the history department of Spelman, became active in the Southern Civil Rights Movement and an advisor to SNCC.
+While chair of the history department of Spelman, became active in the Southern Civil Rights Movement and an adviser to SNCC.
 Author of many books including SNCC: The New Abolitionists and the classic A People’s History of the United States.

 Note that the affiliations above are from the time of the book’s publication in 2004.